WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/00-general/08-radios/index.md

 and channels), and so that we can easily use them off-site without needing to reprogram.
-This also gives us more flexibility in how we use them and who we can hire them out to, and also allows us to hire in more radios (e.g. from [DCRS](../../../06-directories/01-services.md)) without needing to liase with Estates.
+This also gives us more flexibility in how we use them and who we can hire them out to, and also allows us to hire in more radios (e.g. from [DCRS](../../../06-directories/01-services.md)) without needing to liaise with Estates.
 The main downside to this, however, is we aren't able to communicate directly with University staff (e.g. Community Safety or Estates), and we are subject to distance and signal limitations due to not being on the repeater network.